What to do when you can't express yourself

 Image Credit: A.I The Anomaly

-xRhythms listeners will currently be grooving to several songs such as 'Oubliette' and 'Miss Me' from the ‘BLNKNVS’ album by rapper from Buffalo, New York, known as A.I.
+xRhythms listeners will currently be enjoying several songs such as 'Oubliette' and 'Miss Me' from the ‘BLNKNVS’ album by rapper from Buffalo, New York, known as A.I.
 The Anomaly.

 A.I. has risen from the most difficult of upbringings.